HandsOnDataViz/book/docs/HandsOnDataViz.md

 lakes, roads, and other objects.
 These outlines become vector data.
 For example, most of [OpenStreetMap](https://www.openstreetmap.org) was built by volunteers tracing outlines of objects from satellite images.

+TODO: Use this opportunity to briefly show OSM editor and make a pitch for people to volunteer for this crowdsourced map of the world…

 <img src="images/14-transform/geospatial-raster-vector-annotated.png" alt="Geospatial data can be raster or vector."  />
 <p class="caption">